pan1fan2/dk_inc_auto/README.md

 <img src = "./img/page1_down.png">

-Given the scale on Page 1 ,you can check the sizes(length and area) of the targets on Page 2.
+Given the scale on Page 1 , you can check the sizes(length and area) of the targets on Page 2.

 <img src = "./img/page2.png">

-Do not forget to check Page 3, you can review the how the image segamentation performs.
+Do not forget to check Page 3, you can review how the image segmentation performs.

 <img src = "./img/page3.png">